boisalai/mlops-zoomcamp-project/README.md

 Click on **Security credentials** tab, and click on **Create access key** button.
 Select **Command Line interface (CLI)**, check confirmation below, click **Next**, than click on **Create access key** button.
 Take note of your **Access key** and **Secret access key**.

-**Note**: Once the Access Key ID and Secret Access Key is created you can download and save them somewhere safe and if you lost it you cannot recover (or) re-download it.
-You would have to create a new API key.
-The best practice is to keep changing the API Access Key and recreating it.
-The older your API keys are the prone they are to Malicious attacks.
-So you should keep updating the API key and should not use the Same API key for a long period of time.

 <table>
     <tr>